ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

     </p>
 </center>

 Edge detection methods rely on the computation of image gradients, which is the directional change in image intensity.
 Regions in an image that look like edges are detected by measuring the gradient, i.e. the change in intensity values, at each pixel of the input image, in a given direction.
 After applying an edge detector on the original image, sharp changes in image brightness are detected.
-In the resulting gradient image the discontinuities in image brightness are represented by set of conected curves and lines that indicate the boundaries of objects.
-Discontinuitiesin image brightness correspond to discontinuities in depth, in surface orientation, changes in material properties and variations in scene illumination.
+In the resulting gradient image the discontinuities in image brightness are represented by set of connected curves and lines that indicate the boundaries of objects.
+Discontinuities in image brightness correspond to discontinuities in depth, in surface orientation, changes in material properties and variations in scene illumination.

 There are many edge-detection methods, including Canny, Sobel, Laplacian, and Prewitt.
 These can be grouped into two categories, *gradient* and *Laplacian*.
 The gradient method (Canny, Sobel) detects the edges by looking for the maximum and minimum in the first derivative of the image.
-The Laplacian method (Laplacian, Prewitt) searches for zerocrossings in the second derivative of the image to find edges.
+The Laplacian method (Laplacian, Prewitt) searches for zero-crossings in the second derivative of the image to find edges.
 However, the *Canny edge detector* is arguably the most commonly used edge detector in the field as its algorithm is one of the most strictly defined methods that provides good and reliable detection.

 <br>
 <a id="subsubsection-a"></a>